 - Stress.
 Elevated stress hormones can shock hair follicles into their resting phase, causing hair to fall out at the slightest tug.
 Most women we see at our clinic experience unremitting stress that doesn’t give the hair follicles the chance to switch back into their active growth phase, leading to thinning hair on the scalp.

 What you can do today

 Eat right for healthy hair follicles.
 Get enough protein in your diet by eating eggs, beans, chicken and turkey.
 And help tamp down inflammation that’s tough on hair by adding foods that help fight the fire.
 Choose avocados, herbs like mint and rosemary, and the spice turmeric.
+Why it works

 For healthy hair, you have to eat enough lean protein and keep internal inflammation as low as possible.
 By providing the raw materials your body uses to maintain your hair follicles, they’ll stay healthier and more productive.

 A natural approach solves the cause of thinning hair

 Extreme hair loss should be discussed with your healthcare practitioner.
 But in the case of mild to moderate thinning hair, which is usually a result of thyroid imbalance, hormonal imbalance, nutritional deficiencies, or elevated stress hormones, most women can get relief naturally — without having to resort to a new hair cut or experiment with hair thickening creams!

 The basic approach is to stimulate hair growth at the root by giving your body the support it needs.
 Many women find that a nutrient-rich diet, high-quality nutritional supplements and a little stress relief can do wonders.
 If you find your hair loss is connected to a thyroid, hormonal, or stress imbalance, a specific herbal combination product will help to rebalance your body naturally.

 Our Thyroid Health Approach — a holistic approach to healthy hair and more